3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) \_MMU\_SOFTWARE\_VARS

 This section controls the behavior of the start up and finalization of a print through Happy Hare.
-In [this document](https://github.com/moggieuk/Happy-Hare/blob/main/doc/slicer_setup.md), the operation and setup of the proper macro calls are explained in great detail.
+In the [Slicer Setup](Slicer-Setup) page, the operation and setup of the proper macro calls are explained in great detail.
 Since setting up the slicer is outside the scope of this document, be sure to read up there and get a good understanding of things before you edit this section.

 `variable_user_pre_initialize_extension`  This is called by `_MMU_START_SETUP` assuming you use the recommended Happy Hare start macros.
 You can use this extension to do a conditional home, set the printer LED status, or to put the printer into a certain state at the initiation of the print.